New York mayor-elect's teen daughter shares struggles in video

-NEW YORK (Reuters) - The teenage daughter of New York City’s next mayor, Bill de Blasio, released a video on Tuesday in which she discusses her battle with depression and substance abuse while directing viewers to a website where they can get help.
+NEW YORK, Dec 24 (Reuters) - The teenage daughter of New York City’s next mayor, Bill de Blasio, released a video on Tuesday in which she discusses her battle with depression and substance abuse while directing viewers to a website where they can get help.

 “Getting sober is always a positive thing,” said Chiara de Blasio, 19, who was a regular presence in her father’s mayoral campaign this fall.
 “We really can’t do anything as a society to help those people until we start talking about it.
 And nobody can do sobriety on their own.”